gibber-cc/tidal.pegjs/README.markdown

 tidal.pegjs
 ===

 `tidal.pegjs` is a parsing expression grammar for the [TidalCycles pattern language](https://tidalcycles.org/patterns.html), written using [PEG.js](http://pegjs.org).
 The goal of the PEG is to easily translate strings of Tidal patterns into annotated JavaScript data structures for use in sequencing.
-The project also provides a `Pattern` object that can be queried for events by passing in a starting time and a duration.
+The project also provides a `Pattern` object that can be queried for events by passing start and ending times.

 # Usage